cornell-ece4750/ece4750-sec03-verilator/docs/index.md

 In _ad-hoc testing_, we try different inputs and inspect the output manually to see if the design under test produces the correct result.
-This “verification by inspection” is error prone and not reproducible.
+This “verification by inspection” is error-prone and not reproducible.
 If you later make a change to your design, you would have to take another look at the debug output and/or waveforms to ensure that your design still works.
 If another member of your group wants to understand your design and verify that it is working, he or she would also need to take a look at the debug output and/or waveforms.
-Ad-hoc testing is usually verbose, which makes it error prone and more cumbersome to write tests.
+Ad-hoc testing is usually verbose, which makes it error-prone and more cumbersome to write tests.
 Ad-hoc testing is difficult for others to read and understand since by definition it is ad-hoc.
 Ad-hoc testing does not use any kind of standard test output, and does not provide support for controlling the amount of